 For all furniture to be purchased and big framed photos and pictures that are intricately carved.
 The place had some awesome work.
-I wish like the Thai silk factory, they had also come up with some innovative souvenirs.
-How can we buy chairs and carved stools :( So soaked in the beauty of the work and that's about it.
+I wish, like the Thai silk factory, they could also come up with some innovative souvenirs.
+How can we buy chairs and carved stools :( So soaked in the beauty of the work, and that's about it.

 Also read - Go on a tour to visit the Hill Tribes of Chiang Mai - Click here

 Sunday Walking Street

 The next on this Chiang Mai Shopping guide is the Sunday walking street.
 The town goes crazy on Sunday.
 The crowd starts to gather in front of the Tha Pae Gate, traffic is closed down the road and all the way till Ratchadamnoen Road which is about a kilometre stretch, shops are laid on either side.
 It is extremely crowded.
 Not just the

 At the Sunday walking street, you can mostly find handicrafts and artefacts.
 Not much of clothes except shawls.
 But everything else like lamps, cushions, trinkets, makeup items, household decorative items, their famous umbrella, everything.
 This place is crazy.
 People just keep pushing you through the crowd.
 It is there on every Sunday and in spite of Saturday market, night market, this market and that market, it is super crowded.
 There were some interesting finds to eat too.
 At 6 pm they play their national anthem and the entire street comes to stand still.
 I was in super awe!
 There was also a stage set and there were some dance performances.

 Map of Chiang Mai Sunday Market

 Chiang Mai Night Bazaar